BenDundee/carnegie_test/README.md

   --out OUT             Name of downloaded file
   --path PATH           Path to store downloaded file, if unspecified stores
                         file in this directory --threads THREADS     Number of threads to download file across.
-Mult be <= to # of chunks
+Must be <= to # of chunks
   --chunks CHUNKS       Number of chunks to break the file into.
 Not all
-                        chunks are guaranteed to be the same size --chunk-size CHUNK_SIZE
+                        chunks are guaranteed to be the same size.
+If specified, it must be >= number of threads.
+  --chunk-size CHUNK_SIZE
-                        Max size (in MiB) of each chunk, last chunk may be smaller
+                        Max size (in MiB) of each chunk, some chunks may be smaller
 ```